History of Blake's 7

-Blake's 7 is a British science fiction television programme that was produced by the British Broadcasting Corporation (BBC) for its station BBC1.
+Blake's 7 is a British science fiction television programme that was produced by the BBC for its station BBC1.
 Set in the far future, Blake's 7 follows the fortunes of a group of rebels in their fight against the dictatorial Terran Federation.
 Four thirteen-episode series were produced between 1978 and 1981.
 Blake's 7 was created by Terry Nation, who later described it as "The Dirty Dozen in space".
 David Maloney was assigned to produce the series and Chris Boucher was appointed as the script editor.
 Gareth Thomas was cast as the eponymous Blake.
 The series' budget was severely restricted, which limited the scope for visual effects.

 Nation wrote the first 13-episode series and contributed a further six scripts in the second and third series.
 Twelve additional writers provided material for the series.
 After three successful series, Blake's 7 was unexpectedly commissioned for a further series.
 Vere Lorrimer was appointed as producer, and oversaw major changes in its format.
 Following the dramatic finale of the fourth series, Blake's 7 was not re-commissioned and the programme ended.